Royce Lewis Preview, Player Props: Twins vs. Rays

 - The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.

-- The Rays have the third-ranked team ERA among all league pitching staffs (3.78).
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).

-- Rays pitchers combine to surrender 150 home runs (one per game), the first-fewest in baseball.
+- Rays pitchers combine to surrender 152 home runs (one per game), the least in baseball.

-- The righty's last time out was on Wednesday against the Boston Red Sox, when he threw six innings, surrendering one earned run while allowing three hits.
+- In his last appearance on Thursday, the right-hander threw eight innings against the Seattle Mariners, allowing one earned run while surrendering five hits.

-- The 30-year-old has a 3.07 ERA and 12.1 strikeouts per nine innings in 17 games this season, while allowing a batting average of .201 to his opponents.
+- The 27-year-old has an ERA of 4.29, with 7.1 strikeouts per nine innings, in 24 games this season.
+Opponents have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.